- Fend off mold and decay by soaking your carved pumpkin in a bleach and water solution.

 Often, you can keep your pumpkin cool and happy if it’s in the shaded part of your porch.
 Or you can take it inside and put it in the cool basement while you’re at work.

-Freezing weather is no picnic for Jack the Pumpkin King, either.
-Any pumpkin-carving veteran will tell you, after a night or two of hard frost, most pumpkins look significantly worse for the wear.
+Freezing weather is no picnic for a carved pumpkin, either.
+Any pumpkin-carving veteran will tell you that after a night or two of hard frost, most pumpkins look significantly worse for the wear.
 They rapidly start to rot and collapse.

 If the weather takes a turn for the truly scorching or absolutely freezing, you might want to wrap your pumpkins in garbage bags and tuck them in the fridge to keep them fresh for Halloween.